neodwin/holbertonschool-higher_level_programming/python-hello_world/README.md

 - [Pycodestyle – Style Guide for Python Code](https://pypi.org/project/pycodestyle/)

 # Learning Objectives
-At the end of this project, you are expected to be able to [explain to anyone] (https://fs.blog/feynman-learning-technique/), without the help of Google:
+At the end of this project, you are expected to be able to [explain to anyone](https://fs.blog/feynman-learning-technique/), without the help of Google:

 # General
 How to use the Python interpreter